mbernier/bdfs_sheet/README.md

     d.
 Take in command line information about what to update?
 6. Ability to push Shopify data over the API
     a.
 Cache data -> API object processor
     b.
 Make the API call with the whole object, or just the changes?
+7. Versioning of the sheet - storing locally in a database
+    a. requires a way to pull the sheet version into memory to be used like the sheet
+    b.
+Needs a way to go back and forth between versions
+    c.
+Maybe a way to show the diffs?
+    d.
+Possible to record the actions taken? remove empties, added columns, added rows, removed rows, updated data?